nr-amine/Distributed-KMS/README.md

 A distributed Key Management System built for an L2 Math-CS project.
 It splits a 256-bit AES key into multiple shares using **Shamir's Secret Sharing**, with a lightweight C math engine and an async Python/FastAPI network layer.

-The system requires a quorum of **2 out of 3 nodes** to reconstruct the key.
+The system requires only **2 out of 3 nodes** to reconstruct the key.
 Any single node going offline is fully tolerated.

 ---